aleppax/upyftsconf/README.md

 # uPyftsConf
 micropython Far Too Simple Config File

-a simplicistic way of storing configuration data for projects written in micropython. (single file, 92 lines of code)
+a simplicistic way of storing configuration data for projects written in micropython. (single file, 92 lines of code).

+## Disclaimer
+don't take this script too seriously: even if it does what it's supposed to, it does it in a way that's not at all ordinary.
+But isn't it fascinating to think that code can rewrite itself?

 ## How it works
 copy the file config.py inside a "libs" folder, import it.